cavaunpeu/willwolf.io-source/content/pages/about.md

 - `[2016-2017]` I quit my job and **moved to Casablanca, Morocco to pursue an Open-Source ["Master's"]({filename}/life/my-open-source-machine-learning-masters-in-casablanca-morocco.md)** in machine learning and statistics—a full-time, self-curated schedule of textbooks, MOOCs, publishing code to my [GitHub](https://github.com/cavaunpeu) and writing to this blog.
 - `[2017-2021]` I [joined ASAPP]({filename}/life/joining-asapp.md) as a machine learning engineer, then researcher, then machine learning engineer.
 My work spanned **pure NLP research, applied NLP research, engineering and product.**
 - `[2021-2022]` I [left ASAPP]({filename}/life/leaving-asapp.md).
 I'm taking some time to [explore]({filename}/life/exploring-crypto.md).
 - `[2022-present]` I joined [Block Science](https://block.science/) as a Visiting Research Engineer working on the design, simulation, and analysis of cryptoeconomic systems.
+In addition, I joined [Cred Protocol](https://www.credprotocol.com/) as a Staff Machine Learning Engineer, building credit scoring models for DeFi.

 **Presently, I spend my time on:**